davesnx/ocaml-box/README.md

 ## Usage

-It can be used in OCaml / Reason
+It can be used in either OCaml, either Reason, showing the usage in Reason:

 ```reason
 print_endline(